NetSocialOSS/Harbinger/README.md

 Harbinger consists of **one main process** and **three assistant processes**:

 - **Harbinger** – Manages API interactions, database logging, and environment-related logging.
+Handles configuration generation, OpenAPI documentation, and orchestrates all assistant processes.
-- **Gracey** – Handles service shutdowns and sequence-related tasks.
+- **Gracey** – Handles graceful service shutdowns, OS signal handling, and sequence-related tasks to ensure safe termination and cleanup.
-- **Seedey** – Manages seeding processes (A seed is a .sql file that helps you automatically create tables in your database).
+- **Seedey** – Manages database seeding and migrations.
+Now also supports **database backup and restore** operations, making it easier to maintain and recover your data.
+Seedey can automatically detect and apply new `.sql` files, and provides warnings for complex SQL statements.
 - **Algor** – Drives feed recommendations and basic post moderation.
+Integrates with AI models (like Ollama) for content filtering, spam detection, and recommendation logic.
+Algor can fetch the currently running AI model and version, and supports toggling features like image filtering and mass mention detection.

+### Internal Functions & Features

+- **Automatic Configuration & OpenAPI Generation:** On first run, Harbinger generates a `config.yaml` and an `openapi.json` reflecting the current API structure.
+- **Dynamic Routing:** Uses the Chi router for modular route registration, including admin, user, notification, coterie, authentication, stats, blogs, and partner endpoints.
+- **Error Reporting:** Integrates with Discord webhooks for real-time error notifications, with sensitive data redaction.
+- **YAML/JSON Parsing:** Custom parsers for configuration and OpenAPI output, supporting nested structures and type reflection.
+- **Environment Checks:** In production mode, Harbinger checks server hardware and environment compatibility before starting.
+- **Database Object Detection:** Seedey can parse SQL files to identify tables, enums, and indexes, and now supports backup/restore for disaster recovery.
+- **AI Integration:** Algor can fetch and log the running AI model and version, and exposes toggles for enabling/disabling moderation features.

 ### Setup